Spinal Surgery Updates

 Service updates

-To support this progress, the Spinal Surgery Management Unit has developed a new system called “Plan for Every Patient.”
-This visual database system provides a clear, visual view of each child’s place on the waiting list.
+The Spinal Surgery Management Unit has developed a new system called “Plan for Every Patient.”
 It helps the team to track every patient’s journey to surgery, identify and remove any delays, and see in real time how cancellations affect all children still waiting.
 This ensures better coordination and faster responses when issues arise.

 The Spinal Surgery Management Unit has implemented initiatives which have reduced the waiting time for outpatient appointments by 40%.
 We acknowledge that waiting times for patients are still too long, and we continue to work to reduce the length of time that patients are waiting for appointments.